-🇳🇿 NEW ZEALAND - The North Island 5 or 9 Days
+NEW ZEALAND - The North Island 6 or 10 Days

-This itinerary visits the Bay of Islands, Cape Reinga, Tongariro National Park and vibrant Wellington.
+This itinerary visits the Bay of Islands, Cape Reinga, Tongariro National Park, and vibrant Wellington.

-The North Island consist of stunning mountain ranges running through the middle, with gentle rolling farmland on both sides.
+The North Island consists of stunning mountain ranges running through the middle, with gentle rolling farmland on both sides.
 The central North Island is dominated by the Volcanic Plateau, an active volcanic and thermal area.

 image1.png

-✈️ Auckland airport International arrival:
+✈️ Auckland Airport International arrival:

-<Learn more> <Map>
+<Learn more> <Airport Map>

-• Alternatively, follow the sign posted walkway for a 10-minute walk between terminals. <Learn more>
+• Alternatively, follow the sign-posted walkway for a 10-minute walk between terminals. <Learn more>

 DAY 1